 1. Love.
 As a community with roots in a Christian tradition, we affirm that love for our neighbor, as an expression of God’s infinite love for humankind, is a compelling command to work towards the well-being of every single member of our community.
 An offense against one is therefore an offense against all.

 2. Justice.
 As a community with an historic and sometimes prophetic commitment to justice, we must commit ourselves to working for justice and exposing injustice, not only for ourselves, but for every member of the community.
 That involves positively resisting the evils of violence, racism, hate, discrimination, and silencing.

 3. Safety.
-We all must commit to making our community a safe learning environment where no student, staff, or faculty, regardless of age, sex, color, ethnicity, physical disability, sexual orientation, gender identity/expression, or religious opinion, is harassed, bullied, or intimidated for any reason.
+We all must commit to making our community a safe learning environment where no student, staff, or faculty, regardless of age, sex, color, ethnicity, physical disability, sexual orientation, gender identity/expression, religious opinion, or citizenship or immigration status is harassed, bullied, or intimidated by any member of the STH community for any reason.
 We must commit to support policies that prohibit the mistreatment of any individual or group and provide appropriate avenues for redressing grievances.

 4. Rights.
 Religious liberty and freedom of expression are inalienable rights for all guaranteed by the First Amendment to the U. S. Constitution and by the United Nations Declaration of Human Rights.
 The purpose of these statements is to safeguard individual rights from the actions of majorities and institutions.
 Every effort should be made in the School of Theology community to protect these rights for all students, staff, faculty, and administrators.